rapid7/insightconnect-plugins/carbon_black_cloud/help.md

 ## Setup

-For information on how to get the API Key, API Secret, and your base URL please see the [Carbon Black Authentication](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication/) documentation.
+For information on how to get the API credentials and your base URL please see the [Carbon Black Authentication](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication/) documentation.

 The connection configuration accepts the following parameters: